 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Calm is an award-winning app for guided meditation and sleep.
-A person can use the Calm app as a tool to improve their mental health and sleep by watching unique and calming audiovisual content.
+A person can use it as a tool to improve their mental health and sleep by watching calming audiovisual content.
 Mindfulness is effective for many people, but some may experience negative effects, and mindfulness apps may not be suitable for everybody.

 This article explores the Calm app, how it works, its features and effectiveness, its pros and cons, and more.